ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/gazebo_classic/index.md

-# Setup Guide for Gazebo Classic
+# Setup Guide for Gazebo Classic { #setup-guide-for-gazebo-classic }

 This guide covers setting up Navigation2 with Gazebo Classic simulator, used with ROS 2 Humble and previous ROS distributions.